n0mjs710/HBlink4/docs/protocol.md

 ## Timing and Reliability

-- Repeaters must send RPTP messages regularly to maintain the connection
+- Repeaters must send MSTP messages regularly to maintain the connection
 - If a repeater misses multiple pings, the connection is considered dead
-- Servers should respond to each RPTP with MSTPONG
+- Server responds to each MSTP with RPTACK + radio_id
 - Connection timeouts should be handled gracefully with RPTCL messages

 ## Error Handling